Ashu-design/semiconductor-defect-piml/README.md

-# Semiconductor Defect Level Prediction
+# Physics-Informed Machine Learning for Accurate and Physically Valid Prediction of Semiconductor Defect Levels

 This repository contains a Jupyter Notebook and related files for predicting defect levels in semiconductors using physics-informed machine learning techniques.